wnka/pdp80-blog/content/posts/Using-TinaCMS-to-Post.md

     paths: []
 ```

-All I had to change was the `build: commands:`, which used to just be `- hugo --minify`.
+All I had to change was the `preBuild: commands:` and `build: commands:`, which used to just be `- hugo --minify`.
 If you look in the `package.json` in the linked GitHub commit, `npm run build` now runs: `tinacms build && hugo --minify`

 I signed up for a free account on [TinaCloud](https://app.tina.io/signin), got the access tokens and stuff, then added the environment variables needed by `tina/config.ts` to the Environment Variables on AWS Amplify.